Hi My Sweetheart: Summary

-Xue Hai (Show Lo) is a certifiable dork who comes from a wealthy family and had been protected by his oldest sister, Xue Bo for most of his life.
+Xue Hai (Show Lo) is a certifiable dork who comes from a wealthy family and had been protected by his oldest sister, Xue Bo, for most of his life.
 One day, at age 20, he decided to move out of his comfort zone and study abroad in Hangzhou, China.
-To protect his identity as the heir of his family's wealth, Xue Bo, gave him an alias "Lin Da Lang," who is supposed to be a poor student.
+To protect his identity as the heir of his family's wealth, Xue Bo gave him an alias "Lin Da Lang," who is supposed to be a poor student.

 At Zhejiang University, Da Lang meets Chen Bao Zhu (Rainie Yang): an eccentric, friendless alpha female social rebel.
-Lin Da Lang becomes unconditionally persistent for her friendship and endlessly delivers a peaceful and constant variable of support and acceptance to her neglected life.
-Unaware of Lin Da Lang's background, Bao Zhu teaches him the norms and social baby steps of everyday life.
+Da Lang becomes unconditionally persistent for her friendship and endlessly delivers a peaceful and constant variable of support and acceptance to her neglected life.
+Unaware of Da Lang's background, Bao Zhu teaches him the norms and social baby steps of everyday life.
 As she begins to drop her guard, Da Lang vows to always be with her, and they fall in love.
 During this time, Chen Bao Zhu's father goes bankrupt and flees, leaving her and her mother behind.
-Using Bao Zhu's father as an example of poverty and failure, Bao Zhu's mother refuses to accept Lin Da Lang's relationship with her daughter and orders her to break up with Da Lang or she will prevent his graduation.
-Out of fear for Da Lang, Bao Zhu lies to her mother in a note, and agrees to an arranged marriage.
+Using Bao Zhu's father as an example of poverty and failure, Bao Zhu's mother refuses to accept Da Lang's relationship with her daughter and orders her to break up with Da Lang or she will prevent his graduation.
+Out of fear for Da Lang, Bao Zhu lies to her mother in a note and agrees to an arranged marriage.
 Secretly, however, Bao Zhu plans to elope with Da Lang.
-At the same time, Da Lang – unaware of the conflict – wishes to propose and confess his true identity and wealth to Chen Bao Zhu.
-On Bao Zhu's birthday, Da Lang and Chen Bao Zhu make plans to meet, both unaware of each other's mutual objectives for a joint future.
-Da Lang purchases an engagement ring and heads to the meeting spot; but as Chen Bao Zhu leaves to meet Lin Da Lang, she is hit by a car and knocked unconscious for months.
+At the same time, Da Lang – unaware of the conflict – wishes to propose and confess his true identity and wealth to Bao Zhu.
+On Bao Zhu's birthday, Da Lang and Bao Zhu make plans to meet, both unaware of each other's mutual objectives for a joint future.
+Da Lang purchases an engagement ring and heads to the meeting spot, but as Bao Zhu leaves to meet Da Lang, she is hit by a car and knocked unconscious for months.
 Da Lang continues to wait, but she never shows.
-Worried, Da Lang later visits her home, and Chen Bao Zhu's mother lies to him and reports she is in Europe and will soon marry someone else for money, showing him the note Bao Zhu left.
+Worried, Da Lang later visits her home, and Bao Zhu's mother lies to him and reports she is in Europe and will soon marry someone else for money, showing him the note Bao Zhu left.
 Unaware of Bao Zhu's true intentions, Da Lang comes to the conclusion he was recklessly abandoned by his first love.
-Xue Hai drops his alias of Da Lang, loses his simplistic innocent take on life, and vows not to ever commit to a relationship again.
+Xue Hai drops his alias of Da Lang, loses his simplistic innocent take on life and vows not to ever commit to a relationship again.